sahilrajput03/sahilrajput03/vim.md

 **2.**

 ```
+# FYI: Use below command to show currently opened buffers:
+:ls

 <space><space> to switch from current buffer to last buffer and vice versa.
 :Rg <text> to search for text in all the files under current working directory(get cwd via ```:pwd``` command in vim).